ybendou/few-shot-simplex/README.md

-# banana-penguin
-Official repository for: DISAMBIGUATION OF ONE-SHOT VISUAL CLASSIFICATION TASKS: A SIMPLEX-BASED APPROACH
+# Official repository for: DISAMBIGUATION OF ONE-SHOT VISUAL CLASSIFICATION TASKS: A SIMPLEX-BASED APPROACH

 Run the command to add to path :
 ```